MantisWare/cursor-bridge/README.md

 ## 🚀 Quickstart Guide (Let's Get This Party Started!)

 Ready to turn your AI into a browser wizard?
-Here's the three-step dance! 💃
+Here's the super simple two-step dance! 💃

 1. **📥 Install Chrome Extension**: Download and install the CursorBridge Chrome extension
 2. **⚙️ Setup MCP in IDE**: Configure the MCP server in your IDE (Cursor, Windsurf, etc.)

-3. **🖥️ Run Server**: Start the cursor-bridge-server with `npx @mantisware/cursor-bridge-server@latest`, or your client should start it automatically.
+**That's it!** 🎉 The MCP server will automatically start the cursor-bridge-server when needed - no manual server management required!

 *Different IDEs have different personalities, so check your IDE's docs for the proper setup!
 They're like snowflakes - each one is unique! ❄️

-### 🎯 Pro Tip Alert!
+### 🎯 How It Works Now!
-You need to install **TWO** servers (don't worry, it's not as scary as it sounds!):

-- **cursor-bridge-server** 🖥️ - Your local Node.js butler that gathers all the browser gossip
+The MCP server is now super smart and handles everything automatically:

-- **cursor-bridge-mcp** 🤖 - The MCP server that lives in your IDE and chats with both the extension and server
+- **cursor-bridge-mcp** 🤖 - The MCP server that lives in your IDE and automatically starts the browser server when needed
+- **cursor-bridge-server** 🖥️ - Your local Node.js butler that gets started automatically by the MCP server

-**The Commands:**
+**The Magic Command:**
-- `npx @mantisware/cursor-bridge-mcp@latest` → Goes in your IDE (like a digital pet!)
+- `npx @mantisware/cursor-bridge-mcp@latest` → Goes in your IDE and handles everything else automatically! ✨
-- `npx @mantisware/cursor-bridge-server@latest` → Runs in your terminal (like a background DJ!)

-After these three steps, open Chrome DevTools and look for the CursorBridgeMCP panel.
+After these two steps, open Chrome DevTools and look for the CursorBridgeMCP panel.
 It's like finding a hidden treasure! 🏴‍☠️

 ## 📦 Installation